sabotage-linux/sabotage/README.md

 This is Sabotage, an experimental distribution based on musl libc and busybox.

-Currently Sabotage supports i386, x86_64, MIPS, PowerPC32 and ARM(v4t+).
+Currently Sabotage supports native bootstrap on i386, x86_64, MIPS, PowerPC32 and ARM(v4t+).
-ARM hardfloat (hf) is supported via crosscompilation of stage1, since it requires a recent GCC which we can't easily bootstrap in stage0 due to library dependencies of GCC introduced with 4.3.
+ARM hardfloat (hf), aarch64 and other newer archs are supported via crosscompilation of stage1, since they require newer GCC versions which we can't easily bootstrap in stage0 due to library dependencies of GCC introduced with 4.3.

-The preferred way to build Sabotage is using a native Linux environment for the desired architecture.
+The preferred way to build Sabotage is using a native Linux environment for the desired architecture if supported, else cross-compiling stage1 and then continuing from there with a native build is recommended.
-It is now also possible to cross-compile large parts of it.
-As cross-compiling is hairy and support for it is quite new, expect breakage.
-Native builds are well tested and considered stable.

 ## Requirements: